czbiohub-sf/shrimPy/README.md

     --mm-config-filepath path/to/MMConfig_Demo.cfg
 ```

+## Data reconstruction

-After data has been acquired, we can run analyses from the command line.
-All analysis calls take an input `-i` and an output `-o`, and the main analysis calls (`deskew`, `reconstruct`, `register`) use configuration files passed via a `-c` flag.
+Data reconstruction also uses a command line interface.
+All reconstruction calls take an input `-i` and an output `-o`, and most reconstruction calls use configuration files passed via a `-c` option.

 A typical set of CLI calls to go from raw data to registered volumes looks like: